OdatNurd/omphalos/docs/docs/guides/02_manifest.md

 Specifies the workspace this panel belongs to; all panels in the same workspace are displayed together.
 Any number of workspaces is possible.

+If this key is missing, the panel is assumed to be in a workspace named `Workspace`.

 #### fullbleed

 * optional